joechee/macaddress-finder/README.md

 1. Install winpcap
 2. Connect an ethernet cable between your machine and some other ethernet port
-3. Run the program and select the hardware interface from your machine
+3. Run finder.exe and select the hardware interface from your machine
 4. Take note of the MAC addresses that are printed.

 Compile